MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/packages/react/jsx.md

 }
 ```

-Setting a function as an event.
+Setting a function as an event:

 ```jsx
 function Greet() {